THE "W" INTERMEDIATE VECTOR

 As to why the Z is heavier than the W, I suggest it is because the W, within the symmetric energy state the IVBs create, has only to accommodate the quarks and massive leptons (since only they bear electric charges), but the Z has to account for the neutrinos in addition.
 Since Z-neutral elastic scattering can occur with all quarks and leptons, the set of particles "under the Z's wing", as it were, is larger than the W's, hence requiring more energy to conjure from the vacuum.
 There are simply more possibilities for neutral interactions than for charged interactions, and therefore the primordial electroweak unified-force symmetric energy state recreated by the Z is larger and more inclusive (in terms of membership) than that created by the W. Furthermore, since the role of the massive IVBs is expressly to ensure the exact replication of single elementary particles, we may suspect that the neutrino which emerges from a seemingly humble Z-neutral scattering event is not the same "individual" that entered the interaction, even though both are of the same "flavor".
 This points up the fact that Nature is at considerable pains to protect the integrity and value of the "identity" charge of the neutrinos, requiring a full-on 91 Gev Z-neutral interaction even for an apparently simple scattering event.

-particles, but with a stringent qualification: every elementary
+single elementary particles, but with a stringent qualification:

-particle ever produced from the beginning of the universe (and
+every elementary particle ever produced from the beginning of

-involves the hugely massive IVBs (81 proton masses) even for the
+massive IVBs (81 proton masses) even for the tiny electron,

-tiny electron, which weighs about 1/2000 of a proton.
-Why is this
+which weighs about 1/2000 of a proton.
+Why is this huge

-huge "overkill" of energy during the creation process necessary?
+"overkill" of energy during the creation process necessary?
+It

 the entropy of a constantly expanding and cooling universe upon